Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         Returns
         -------
         entity_map: Dict[str, ThingObject]
-            Map with entity and its URI as key.
+            Map with entity and its URI as a key.
         relations: List[Tuple[str, OntologyPropertyReference, str]]
             List of relations with subject predicate, (Property), and subject